se4ai/se4ai.github.io/docs/define.md

 For example:

-- When the optimizer is running too slowly, we might apply data mining to divide up and simpigy the problem, then run optimizers on the simplified bits.
+- When the optimizer is running too slowly, we might apply data mining to divide up and simply the problem, then run optimizers on the simplified bits.
 - Data miners are configured by many magic parameters.
 When we do not know what choices to apply, we ask optimizers to automatically